 This page describes the high availability configuration for Cloud SQL instances.
+The high availability configuration, sometimes called a cluster, provides failover capability.

 For help with configuring high availability, see Configuring an Instance for High Availability.